 7. Why are xylem and phloem called complex tissues?

-Complex tissues are tissues made up of more than one types of cells.
-Since xylem and phloem are consists of different kinds of elements, they are called complex tissues.
-Xylem is consists of vessels, tracheid, xylem fibre and xylem parenchyma
+Complex tissues are tissues made up of more than one type of cells.
+Since the xylem and phloem consist of different kinds of elements, they are called complex tissues.
+The xylem consists of vessels, tracheid, xylem fibre and xylem parenchyma.

 1. Tracheids- These are elongated, thick-walled dead cells having pointed ends.
 These lack protoplasm